Garmin InReach Explorer+ Review: A Deep Dive

 But there was something missing.

-For anyone travelling further afield, say to the polar ice of northern Canada, things get tricky.
+For anyone traveling further afield, say to the polar ice of northern Canada, things get tricky.
 Beyond a certain latitude the only way you’ll be able to communicate with the outside world is by bouncing your messages of a network of satellites in low-Earth orbit (sounds geeky, but the tech has been around for years).

 No terrestrial network exists.